Additional ideas to improve dementia awareness

 - Events, like Memory Walks: These are usually aligned to specific days like World Alzheimer’s Day.
 They provide a good way to gather people for awareness sessions and activities, as well as get press coverage.
 A walk, if held on the road, may get noticed by passers-by who would not have attended a talk.
 Hand out brochures and use shirts printed with slogans to reinforce the message and extend the reach.

 - Street Plays: These may be standalone or part of a larger outreach program.
 Plays are excellent for engaging passers-by who may stop to watch, or even participate.
-Again, this exposure can reach segments of the community that may not come to attend a talk.
+Short plays can be done by the volunteers themselves, in local languages.
+Members of local clubs or youths in villages can be encouraged to be part of such plays.
+An interactive format that invites audience participation can also be used.
+Street plays can be memorable and can reach segments of the community that may not come to attend a talk.

 - Newspaper and magazine articles: Daily newspapers, especially, are a good way to spread information as they form part of the morning ritual across several sections of society.
 Reporters and writers may write articles as part of the coverage for a hook (like World Alzheimer’s Day, or a conference, etc.), or as a general article the editor commissioned.
 Note, however, that in many cases the writers are not familiar with either dementia or care, and may misunderstand and misquote what interviewees say, and thus spread incomplete or wrong information.
 The chance of errors can be reduced by using e-interviews, or giving reporters material they can directly use (like a brochure or a press-release).

 - TV interviews/ shows: Again, a powerful way, but interviewees need to be careful about what they say and how it may sound when edited, because typically the interviews/ TV shows are edited.